Potato vine (Solanum), also called jasmine nightshade for the resemblance they share, is a marvelous climbing vine.

 Potato vine bouquet by Cornelia Gerhardt under Pixabay license

-Variegated potato vine by 阿橋 HQ under © CC BY-SA 2.0
+Variegated potato vine (also on social media) by 阿橋 HQ under © CC BY-SA 2.0